 Not only will this help you stay engaged in your treadmill workout, but you can enjoy a more well-rounded workout that helps activate more of the muscles in your body.

-3. Scheduling Your Favorite Show With Your Treadmill Workout
+3. Scheduling Your Favorite Show Or Travel With Your Treadmill Workout

-By doing this, you can more easily resist the temptation to just veg out and skip your treadmill workout in favor of binge watching.
+By doing this, you can more easily resist the temptation to just veg out and skip your treadmill workout.

 4. Listen To Engaging Podcasts And Audiobooks